-Such contracts will reflect NHS terms and conditions and at a minimum will clearly state
+Such contracts will reflect NHS terms and conditions and at a minimum will clearly state.

-- Specification of services (clear outputs) or products (clear functionality). - Roles and responsibilities of both parties for provision and receipt of services and products. - Process for contract review (for all contracts over £500,000 value or where nature of service contract is such that contract monitoring and review is critical).
+- Specification of services (clear outputs) or products (clear functionality). - Roles and responsibilities of both parties for provision and receipt of services and products. - Process for contract review (for all contracts over £500,000 value or where nature of service contract is such that contract monitoring and review is critical). - Key performance indicators (KPIs) for all contracts over £2M as per Procurement Act 2023 (PA23).

-Monitoring of the above will be via Director of Procurement review of contract documentation at points during procurement process to ensure compliance prior to signing contract documents.
-Monitoring of contract reviews will be via quarterly department audit check on contracts > £500k in value and ISPD staff will be required to provide documentary evidence from contract files of review process.
+Monitoring of the above will be via Group Director of Procurement review of contract documentation at points during procurement process to ensure compliance prior to signing contract documents.
+Monitoring of contract reviews will be via quarterly department audit check on contracts > £500k in value and NMBC staff will be required to provide documentary evidence from contract files of review process.